2025 NFL Draft Top Pick Betting Odds: Who Will Be the No. 1 Selection in the NFL Draft?

 Where Can You Bet on the 2025 NFL Draft & Top Pick Betting Odds?

-These are the top NFL betting sites offering 2025 NFL Draft betting odds for the 2025 three-day extravaganza at Lambeau Field in Green Bay beginning on Thursday.
+These are the top NFL betting sites offering 2025 NFL Draft betting odds for the 2025 three-day extravaganza at Lambeau Field in Green Bay beginning on Thursday night.
 You can use their NFL betting promos to earn thousands in bonus bets, profit boosts and first-bet offers.

 BetMGM: Bettors who use the BetMGM bonus code ROTOSPORTS can take advantage of a first-bet offer up to $1,500 in bonus bets offer on a losing first wager.
 For a limited time, new customers in CO, MI, NJ, PA and WV can use the bonus code ROTOBG150 to claim $150 in bonus bets if their opening wager of $10 or more is a winner.